Dari-pee/DOS/README.md

 # DOS
 ive dreamed of doing this since 8, DOS is an operating system i made from scratch.
-Some parts i stole. but most i wrote myself
+Some parts i stole. but most i wrote myself\
+Only reason i created this OS was to show my computer teacher\
+as of rn its 9/19/2026 and here i am sitting here uploading the NEW DOS branch which is 32-BIT with some easter eggs
 # About DOS
 DOS is a 16 bit operating system. made entirely in assembly, developed as a hobby OS and released on 25th of july, 2026.
 # more?
 ive decided to make DOS open-source so people can later use them to create their own OS.
-Hope this motivates you
+Hope this motivates you\

 if you got any bugs/questions message me on discord retro_noobwindows7